lisseteventura/Back-end-Reddit/README.md

 Creating a posting was a challenge

 ## User Stories
-1. As a user, I want to make posts about different topics so that I can share my thoughts.
+1. As a Reddit user, I want to make posts about different topics so that I can share my thoughts.
-2.
+2. As a Reddit user, I need to to be able to log in and keep my posts under my account so I can share my ideas.
-3.
+3. As a Reddit user, I would like to comment on other users posts to give feed back.
-4.
+4. As a Reddit, I would like to delete a post if I change my mind.

 ## Sketches